dart-archive/rpc/README.md

 - Top-level class - This is the API entry-point.
 It describes the API name and version.
 The top-level class is defined via the `ApiClass` annotation.
 - Resource - Resources are used to group methods together for a cleaner API structure.
-Class members annotated with `@ApiResource` are exposed as resources.
+Class fields annotated with `@ApiResource` are exposed as resources.
-- Method - Methods are what is invoked!!
+- Method - Methods are what's invoked!!
 They specify how to route requests and the valid parameters and the response.
 Only methods annotated with the `ApiMethod` annotation are exposed.
-- Schema - Schemas are used to describe response and the request parameters passed in the body of the HTTP request.
+- Schema - Schemas are used to describe response and the request messages passed in the body of the HTTP request.
 - Properties - A schema contains properties.
 Each property can optionally be further restricted by the `ApiProperty` annotation.